Attachment parenting, or AP, is an approach to child-rearing intended to forge

 As noted above, securely-attached children are more likely to explore on their own (Mercer 2006).

-Secure attachments promotes emotional availability
+Secure attachments promote emotional availability

 Researchers at Tufts University followed 45 mother-child pairs from infancy to age 7.
 They found that infants who were securely-attached during infancy were more likely to demonstrate emotional availability at age 7 (Easterbrooks et al 2000).

-Attachment parenting promotes better moods and better emotional coping
+Emotionally supportive parenting promotes better moods and better emotional coping

-A study of American kids—-aged 9-11 years-—evaluated their ability to cope with their emotions in school and at home.
-Kids with secure attachment relationships-—and greater levels of maternal support—-showed “higher levels of positive mood, more constructive coping, and better regulation of emotion in the classroom.”
+A study of American kids, aged 9-11 years, evaluated their ability to cope with their emotions in school and at home.
+Kids with secure attachment relationships--and greater levels of maternal support--showed “higher levels of positive mood, more constructive coping, and better regulation of emotion in the classroom.”
 (Kerns et al 2007).

 Another study found that parents who were responsive to their children's distress had kids who were better at regulating their own, negative emotions (Davidov and Grusec 1996).
 The same study found that maternal warmth was associated with better regulation of positive emotions.